buddhist-uni/buddhist-uni.github.io/_content/essays/buddhism-and-human-flourishing_harvey.md

 tags: [form, west]
 ---

+> The idea of the Buddha nature, or the earlier idea that "this mind is brightly shining, but it is defiled by visiting defilements," point to a potential for good deep in everyone...

 A defense of Buddhism in light of some Western critiques and an encouragement to try out one particular Eastern practice.